scriptPilot/google-calendar-correction/README.md

 ### Multiple Calendars

-1. Copy the `onCalendarUpdate` function, for example as `onOfficeCalendarUpdate` or `onFamilyCalendarUpdate`
+1. Copy the `onCalendarUpdate` function, for example as `onWorkCalendarUpdate` or `onFamilyCalendarUpdate`
 2. Create a trigger per calendar, select each time a different correction function and insert a different calendar ID

 ### Reset